 This term, we will be building on children’s knowledge of:

-This prior knowledge will support classroom discussions and help children feel confident talking about themselves.
+This prior knowledge will support classroom discussions and help children feel confident as they develop independence in activities and phonics.

 Key Vocabulary We Will Be Learning: